ComputationalCrew/2023-Powdery-Mildew-Fungicide-Programs-Project/README.md

 FlagShoot_Incidence: Seasonal mean incidence of bud infection which might cause shoots emerging from winter dormancy colonized by P. macularis.

-FlagShoot_Incidence_Dummy: A binary variable coded as 1 or 0 to represent the presence or absence of FlagShoot_Incidence variable
+FlagShoot_Incidence_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of FlagShoot_Incidence variable.

+Active_Constituents: Annual number of fungicide active constituents applied by growers in a given year.

+Annual_Cost: Annual estimated cost of fungicide active constituents.

+degree_centrality_R6_MayJun: Outward degree centrality calculated for monthly time transitions from May to June for each network of yards planted to cultivars that possess R6.

+degree_centrality_NonR6_MayJun: Outward degree centrality calculated for monthly time transitions from May to June for each network of yards planted to cultivars that do not possess R6.

+degree_centrality_R6_JunJul: Outward degree centrality calculated for monthly time transitions from June to July for each network of yards planted to cultivars that possess R6.

+degree_centrality_NonR6_JunJul: Outward degree centrality calculated for monthly time transitions from June to July for each network of yards planted to cultivars that do not possess R6.

+Grower_1: A dummy variable coded as 1 or 0 whether Grower 1.

+Grower_2: A dummy variable coded as 1 or 0 whether Grower 2.

+Grower_3: A dummy variable coded as 1 or 0 whether Grower 3.

+Grower_4: A dummy variable coded as 1 or 0 whether Grower 4.

+Grower_5: A dummy variable coded as 1 or 0 whether Grower 5.

+Grower_6: A dummy variable coded as 1 or 0 whether Grower 6.

+Grower_7: A dummy variable coded as 1 or 0 whether Grower 7.

+Grower_8: A dummy variable coded as 1 or 0 whether Grower 8.

+Grower_9: A dummy variable coded as 1 or 0 whether Grower 9.

+YearDummy_2014: A dummy variable coded as 1 or 0 whether year 2014.

+YearDummy_2015: A dummy variable coded as 1 or 0 whether year 2015.

+YearDummy_2016: A dummy variable coded as 1 or 0 whether year 2016.

+YearDummy_2017: A dummy variable coded as 1 or 0 whether year 2017.

+NE: A dummy variable coded as 1 or 0 to represent a farm in the northeast region by definition of quadrant.

+NW: A dummy variable coded as 1 or 0 to represent a farm in the northwest region by definition of quadrant.

+SW: A dummy variable coded as 1 or 0 to represent a farm in the southwest region by definition of quadrant.

+SE: A dummy variable coded as 1 or 0 to represent a farm in the southeast region by definition of quadrant.

+Grower_Ordinal: Classification variable for grower of observation.

+predictions: Predicted value for annual costs from generalized random forests.

+predictions1: Predicted value for active constituents from generalized random forests.

+GPS: generalized propensity score for a selected variable.

-Mildew Incidence_Dummy: A binary variable coded as Detected or Not Detected to represent the presence or absence of Mildew_Incidence variable for generalized propensity score
+Mildew Incidence_Dummy: A dummy variable coded as Detected or Not Detected to represent the presence or absence of Mildew_Incidence variable for generalized propensity score.

+ATE: average treatment effect for annual costs from generalized random forests.

+ATE1: average treatment effect for active constituents from generalized random forests.